 Watson's debut at the 2002 Desert Mob show in Alice Springs was followed by his participation in a series of domestic group exhibitions in which his reputation gained momentum.
 Shortly thereafter, the sale of a major painting for $36,300, in an auction organised in 2003 to raise money for the struggling art centre, created a frenzy around his work.
 The catalogue for the sale was distributed widely amongst collectors.
 The demand for his paintings has outstripped supply ever since.
 On learning of the sale, Tommy Watson and his entourage travelled to Alice Springs where he painted 42 works for Red Sand Gallery.
 He subsequently entered into a representative relationship with art dealer, John Ioannou, the owner of Agathon Gallery.
 Their exclusive arrangement became the subject of much controversy, given that it was a breakaway from the established avenue of representation though community art centers.
-However, the caliber of work that Watson has consistently produced for Ioannou since that time is a testimony to the success of their professional relationship.
+However, the caliber of work that Watson had consistently produced for Ioannou since that time was a testimony to the success of their professional relationship.
 Other artists working at Irrunytju were obviously impressed as, before long, the community council offered Ioannou the opportunity to exclusively manage and market all of the art centre’s art.

-Other painters from this geographic region, the Spinifex people, have recorded the effect of the British nuclear testing in this country during the 1950’s in a somewhat similar manner to the way in which Watson expresses the history of the land in his own work.
+Other painters from this geographic region, the Spinifex people, have recorded the effect of the British nuclear testing in this country during the 1950’s in a somewhat similar manner to the way in which Watson expressed the history of the land in his own work.
 Grounded in his paintings are rockholes, mountain ranges, and creekbeds, however we see these transmitted in waves of light.
 Many of his paintings are, in fact, evocative of nuclear shock waves, light waves, and explosions.
 They meet the dual demands of the contemporary Indigenous Australian art market in that they tend towards abstract expressionism while conforming to traditional practice through layering and ‘dotting’.
 Watson’s paintings seem to shift and shimmer out of description.
 His paintings have been described as ‘incandescent’, an interesting and revealing use of a term defined as 'shining or glowing with heat’.
-Particularly apt, because ‘hot’ is the term that, again and again, is used to describe the artist himself.
+Particularly apt, because ‘hot’ is the term that, again and again, was used to describe the artist himself.

 Tommy Watson’s prominence was ultimately cemented when, in 2006, he was commissioned to create a permanent installation in the new Musee du Quai Branly, in Paris.
 The piece he created, Wipu Rockhole, was made using baked enamel on stainless steel and converted into a ceiling mural.
 It presents a radical transposition in medium as a traditional painting embedded in architecture.

-152 x 244 cm
+160.0 x 200.0 cm

 #16581 LOCATION: Bondi Beach